carlosgdelv/Aztec-node-guide-for-home-stakers/README.md

 Use "password_file" (not "password") if the software allows it — this way you don't leave the password written in the JSON in plain text.
 If it only accepts "password", you can leave it in clear text, but it is less secure.

-🛡️ 3.
+## 🛡️ Step 6..
 Security and verification

 Apply strict permissions:
 ```bash